CatherineTrevor/help-trevor-grow/README.md

 ## Deployment

+**Branches**

+When implementing and testing the following features, branches were used;

+* Clock
+* Change to pop-up modals
+* Implementing new levels

 ## Credits

 * Tutors at Code Institute: help with how to store used images in an array to ensure they didn't duplicate.